-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 Hoping to save the festival, organizers were planning to fire Rick Farman’s firm Superfly, hire Dan Berkowitz’s CID Entertainment to produce the festival, and raise $20 million in last-minute financing, sources tell Billboard, though a rep for festival-backer Dentsu has told Billboard that firing Superfly was never part of Dentsu’s plan.
 Organizers approached both AEG and Live Nation about making a $20 million investment in the troubled festival, but with time running out and infighting grinding festival production to a halt, both AEG and Live Nation passed on bailing the event out.

-April 30, 2019: “You got the sense there was some shakiness to this whole thing.”
+April 30, 2019: “You got the sense there was some shakiness to this whole thing”

-One of Woodstock 50’s legacy acts John Fogerty speaks out, saying he found out about the festival being cancelled the same time the public did, when Dentsu made its announcement.
+One of Woodstock 50’s legacy acts, John Fogerty speaks out, saying he found out about the festival being canceled the same time the public did, when Dentsu made its announcement.

 “They postponed announcing the tickets, and I remember reading a while ago that they didn’t have some of the permits,” Fogerty says.
 “That just blew my mind.
 You’d think it would be the first thing you’d do and not the last thing.
 You got the sense there was some shakiness to this whole thing.
 But the first Woodstock happened more by people wishing for it to happen than any effort of great organization.”

-May 1, 2019: Woodstock 50’s “death knell.”
+May 1, 2019: Woodstock 50’s “death knell”

 Billboard reports that despite Lang insisting Woodstock 50 will go on, the artists who signed up to play are no longer contractually obligated to do so.